vert-x/vert-x.github.io/docs_md/core_manual_java.md

 ## Receiving Datagram packets

-If you want to receive packets you need to bind the DatagramSocket by calling `listen(...)` on it.
+If you want to receive packets you need to bind the `DatagramSocket` by calling `listen(...)` on it.

-This way you will be able to received DatagramPackets that was send the address and port on which the DatagramSocket listens.
+This way you will be able to received `DatagramPacket`s that was send the address and port on which the `DatagramSocket` listens.

-Beside this you also want to set a Handler which will be called for each received DatagramPacket.
+Beside this you also want to set a `Handler` which will be called for each received `DatagramPacket`.

-The DatagramPacket has the following methods:
+The `DatagramPacket` has the following methods:

 * `sender()`:   The InetSocketAddress which represent the sender of the packet
 * `data()`:     The Buffer which holds the data which was received.